ntutangyun/Documentation/docs/apollo-instructions.md

 [TOC]

 ## Getting Started [[top]] {: #getting-started data-toc-label='Getting Started'}
-The guide outlines the steps required to setup Apollo for use with the LG Automotive Simulator.
+The guide outlines the steps required to setup Apollo for use with the LGSVL Simulator.
 If you have not already set up the simulator, please do so first by following the instructions [here](https://github.com/lgsvl/simulator).

 We use our forked version of the Apollo repository, which can be found [here](https://github.com/lgsvl/apollo).